dinarabdullin/SnrCalculator/README.md

 General Information
 =========
 The source code of the program is written in Python 3.7 using the libraries numpy, scipy, matplotlib, PyQt-5 and pyqt5-tools.

 The Windows and Linux executables of the program are provided at: https://github.com/dinarabdullin/SnrCalculator/releases

+The user guide of the program will be published shortly.

 Copyright
 =========